SynBioDex/pySBOL/README.md

 DEPENDENCIES
 ============
-pySBOL is packaged with precompiled binaries for libSBOL.
+pySBOL is packaged with precompiled dependencies for libSBOL.

 ACKNOWLEDGEMENTS